This week we’re talking about discipline and why it’s crucial if you’re ever going to be successful at maintaining optimum health.

 We all have a dream, be it to live in a certain place, pass a certain exam or be our own boss, but all of it requires discipline.

 To live in a certain place, you have to be disciplined with looking into that area, those house prices, and saving enough to make it a realistic and attainable goal.
-Lots of teens have a motivation to pass their driving test, but discipline is required to revise for the theory and take driving lessons consistently in order to meet the standard needed to pass.
+Lots of teens have the motivation to pass their driving test, but discipline is required to revise for the theory and take driving lessons consistently in order to meet the standard needed to pass.

 Discipline and motivation are two sides of the same coin you might say, but motivation without discipline means there is no follow-through on what you hope to achieve.

 Jim Rohn was an American entrepreneur and author, he focused his life’s work on discipline in business and leadership.
 In one of his books, ‘The Power of Ambition’ he said “It’s easier to go to bed late, sleep late, show up late, leave early…It’s easier to do just enough than to do it all.”
-So how can we take small, actionable steps towards discipline that aren’t overwhelming?
+So how can we take small, actionable steps towards being disciplined that aren’t overwhelming?

 Well, the easiest option is to plan ahead.